Ernst Thälmann memorial

 Is it wheelchair accessible?

-The memorial is designed to be accessible, but check the official website for specific accessibility features.
+The memorial is designed to be accessible, but it is advisable to check the official website for detailed accessibility features.

 Can I buy tickets online?